-This article sheds light on the topic of luxury and sustainability and it’s quite informative, especially for those new to the topic of sustainable fashion and living.
-The Harpers Bazaar UK team did a great job touching on consumer behaviors, what retailers are doing, and the direction our industry will eventually head.
+I had to include this article in this month’s The Cut as it sheds light on the topic of luxury and sustainability.
+It’s quite informative, especially for those new to the topic of sustainable fashion and living.
+The Harpers Bazaar UK team did a great job.
+They touched on consumer behaviors, retailers’ plans, and the direction our industry will eventually head.
 We’ve still got a long way to go, but again, I firmly believe that you can love luxury and live sustainably.

 Have a read and let me know your thoughts!